longhorn/longhorn/docs/snapshot-backup.md

 You can find an example NFS backupstore for testing purpose [here](https://github.com/rancher/longhorn/blob/master/deploy/backupstores/nfs-backupstore.yaml).

-## Setup recurring snapshot/backup
+# Setup recurring snapshot/backup

-Longhorn volume supports recurring jobs for automatic backup and snapshot creation.
+Longhorn supports recurring snapshot and backup for volumes.
+User only need to set when he/she wish to take the snapshot and/or backup, and how many snapshots/backups needs to be retains, then Longhorn will automatically create snapshot/backup for the user at that time, as long as the volume is attached to a node.

 Users can setup recurring snapshot/backup via Longhorn UI, or Kubernetes StorageClass.

+## Set up recurring jobs using Longhorn UI

+User can find the setting for the recurring snapshot and backup in the `Volume Detail` page.

-### Set up recurring jobs for StorageClass
+## Set up recurring jobs using StorageClass

-Users can set field `recurringJobs` in StorageClass.
-Any volume created using this StorageClass will have those recurring jobs automatically set up.
+Users can set field `recurringJobs` in StorageClass as parameters.
+Any future volumes created using this StorageClass will have those recurring jobs automatically set up.

 Field `recurringJobs` should follow JSON format. e.g.